Tuas: Industry

 Being far away from the main residential areas and the commercial district of Singapore, Tuas was chosen as a site for industrial development as the adjacent industrial areas in Jurong Industrial Estate were being built.
 Heavy industries can be found in Tuas, although not as much as on Jurong Island.
 Two of Singapore's four incinerators are also found in Tuas, namely Tuas Incinerator and Tuas South Incinerator.
 A world-scale renewable diesel plant, using palm oil as feedstock, which was completed in 2010, is also located in the area.
-Its capacity will make it the largest plant of its kind (800,000 tons per annum).
+Its capacity makes it the largest plant of its kind (2.6 million tons per annum).

-Further reclamation as part of the Tuas South extension is being done to house the world's largest storage of oil.

-Tuas Mega Port began operations in 2021, and will be completed by 2040 to house all of PSA International current assets and operations, PSA will give up its city terminals by 2027 and Pasir Panjang Terminal by 2040.
-Tanjong Pagar terminal had ceased operations in October 2017 marking the beginning of the end of an era of port operation in the area which dates back to the modern founding of Singapore in 1819.
-The only lamp post in Singapore on which stickers may be pasted, Tuas Lamp Post 1, is located on land reclaimed for the Tuas Mega Port.
+Currently, land is being reclaimed in Tuas to construct the Tuas Megaport.
+The Tuas mega port began operations in 2021, and will be fully completed by 2040 to house all of PSA International current assets and operations, PSA will give up its city terminals by 2027 and Pasir Panjang Terminal by 2040.
+Tanjong Pagar terminal had ceased operations in October 2017, marking the beginning of the end of an era of port operation in the area, dating back to the modern founding of Singapore in 1819.